jmcano50/OpsReadingNotes/401reading2.md

     - [CSA Security Guidance for Cloud Computing](https://cloudsecurityalliance.org/research/guidance/)

 **1. Explain the levels of abstraction in AWS to someone without a technical background.**
 - Lowest level (IaaS): Is like renting land and tools to build a house.
-You do most of the work.(AWS EC2)
+You do most of the work.
+(AWS EC2)
-- Middle level (PaaS): Is like renting a partily-built house.
-You coplete the interior.
+- Middle level (PaaS): Is like renting a partially-built house.
+You complete the interior.
 (AWS Elastic Beanstalk)
 - Highest Level (SaaS): Like renting fully furnished house.
 Everything's ready; just move in.
 (AWS Chime) **2.
 What are the control plane and data plane responsible for in container abstraction?**